-Ditchley Park, Enstone, Chipping Norton; £10 per person, minimum eight people for guided tour which takes in the art, architecture and history of the 500-year-old estate.
+Ditchley Park, Enstone, Chipping Norton.
+Minimum eight people for guided tour that takes in the art, architecture and history of the 500-year-old estate.
 The house is used mostly as a conference center -- reservations must be made in advance, except during the last week of July and first week of August when the house and grounds open to the public; +44 1608 677 346.

 Bletchley Park (Buckinghamshire)

 Known as "Station X" during the war, Bletchley Park was Churchill's secret weapon.